rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/maintain/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-Each [rollyourown.xyz](https://rollyourown.xyz) project provides automation resources to minimise the number of manual steps needed to keep a project's components up to date.
+Each rollyourown project provides automation resources to minimise the number of manual steps needed to keep a project's components up to date.

 <!--more-->

 This page describes how to use these resources to build new project images with upgraded software and deploy them to the host server.

-Information on maintaining a control node can be found [here](/rollyourown/projects/control_node/#control-node-maintenance).
-Information on maintaining a host server can be found [here](/rollyourown/projects/host_server/#host-server-maintenance).
+Information on maintaining a control node can be found [here](/rollyourown/how_to_use/control_node/#control-node-maintenance).
+Information on maintaining a host server can be found [here](/rollyourown/how_to_use/host_server/#host-server-maintenance).

 ## How to maintain a project (tl;dr)

-Follow these steps to upgrade your deployed [rollyourown.xyz](https://rollyourown.xyz) project:
+Follow these steps to upgrade your deployed rollyourown project:

-1. Enter the project's directory on your [control node](/rollyourown/projects/control_node)
+1. Enter the project's directory on your [control node](/rollyourown/how_to_use/control_node/)
 2. Run `./upgrade.sh` from the project directory to build new images for deployment
 3. Select whether to upgrade modules used by the project

 ## Introduction

-Following the principles of Configuration-as-Code, Infrastructure-as-Code and Immutable infrastructure described on the [How to Deploy page](/rollyourown/projects/how_to_deploy/#introduction), project components are **never** upgraded in place.
+Following the principles of Configuration-as-Code, Infrastructure-as-Code and Immutable infrastructure described on the [How to Deploy page](/rollyourown/how_to_use/deploy/), project components are **never** upgraded in place.
 Rather, a new component image is built from an updated configuration and the component container is **replaced** with the new version.

 Upgrading a rollyourown project consists of: